IoTDevLabs/iot-educ/README.md

 This is where we store source code and documents that project participants can use.

-The GitHub site is broken down into two areas:
+Materials are organized into two areas:

 * [Code Repository](https://github.com/IoTDevLabs/iot-educ) - where source code is kept, such as Python programs, Node.js programs, and bash scripts
 * [Wiki Pages](https://github.com/IoTDevLabs/iot-educ/wiki) - where descriptive information is kept, such as a list of components and reference books

+There's also a [Frequently Asked Questions (FAQ)](https://github.com/IoTDevLabs/iot-educ/wiki/Frequently-Asked-Questions-(FAQ)) page to help you get started.

 ---